616: Racket Girls

 In 1973, male tennis star Bobby Riggs played female tennis star Billie Jean King in a famous match that was billed “The Battle of the Sexes”; King won.

-This is the Singing Nun [something] this.
+This is the Singing Nun in their declining years.

 The Singing Nun, a.k.a.
 Sister Luc Gabrielle, was a Belgian nun in the Dominican order.
 She rose to international fame with her 1963 hit “Dominique.”
 In 1967 she left the convent and eventually opened a school for autistic children with her companion of ten years, Annie Pecher.
 In 1985, in despair over the failure of their school and hounded by the Belgian government for payment of back taxes, the two women committed suicide and were buried together.